0xAX/linux-insides/Misc/linux-misc-4.md

 How does a program start in userspace
 --------------------------------------------------------------------------------

 In the previous paragraph we saw how an executable file is prepared to run by the Linux kernel.
 Let's look at the same, but from userspace side.
 We already know that the entry point of each program is its `_start` function.
 But where is this function from?
-It may came from a library.
+It may come from a library.
 But if you remember correctly we didn't link our program with any libraries during compilation of our program:

 ```
 $ gcc -Wall program.c -o sum
 ```

 You may guess that `_start` comes from the [standard library](https://en.wikipedia.org/wiki/Standard_library) and that's true.
 If you try to compile our program again and pass the `-v` option to gcc which will enable `verbose mode`, you will see a long output.
 The full output is not interesting for us, let's look at the following steps:

 First of all, our program should be compiled with `gcc`: